You have power over your happy brain chemicals

 Life would be simple if the brain made you feel good when you did good.
 But sometimes, you feel good when you do bad, and sometime you do good but don’t end up feeling good.
 What’s going on?

 You will never figure it out if you stick to popular models of how the brain works.
 Our emotions are controlled by a limbic brain inherited from earlier mammals.
-It’s wired by earlier experience, despite our best intentions.
-It’s hard to understand what makes us feel good until we know what turns on the happy chemicals in animals, and what turned on your happy chemicals in your unique individual past.
+It’s wired by early experience, despite our best intentions.
+It’s hard to understand what makes us feel good until we know what turns on the happy chemicals in animals.
+Then you can see what turned them on in your unique individual past, building the wiring that drives you today.

 Nevertheless, you have a choice.
 You can get real about your inner mammal with or without the approval of the therapy-industrial complex.